xiaojs18/ACPR19CVMV.github.io/README.md

 Prof. [Atsushi Imiya](imiya@faculty.chiba-u.jp)
 Atsushi Imiya is the director and a professor with Institute of Management and Information Technologies, Chiba University, Japan.
 His research interests include: Computer Vision and Pattern Recognition, Vision based Advanced Driver Assistant System.
 He has published more than 100 papers in international journals or international conferences.
 He is a fellow of IAPR and a fellow of IEICE, Japan.
 He organized Dagstuhl Seminar “Computer Vision for Autonomous Vehicles and Probes” on 2016.
 He was a starting member of CVVT.

+Prof. [Thomas Braeunl](thomas.braunl@uwa.edu.au) is Professor at the University of Western Australia, Perth, where he directs the Renewable Energy Vehicle Project (REV), having converted several road-licensed cars to battery-electric drive.
+He is Technical Director of the West Australian Electric Vehicle Trial and the Principal Investigator of the ARC Electric Vehicle Fast-Recharging Project.

 Dr. [Hsiang-Jen Chien](jchien@aut.ac.nz)
 Hsiang-Jen (Johnny) received his Ph,D. degree from Auckland University of Technology in 2018.
 He has been working in the field of computer vision and graphics over a decade, during which time more than 50 quality academic writings have been published including a number of award-winning ones.
 He is currently working in the Department of Business Technology of Auckland Transport as a permanent role of Computer Vision Specialist under Intelligent Transport System (ITS) programme.

 ## Technical Program Committee (TPC)